 To check if your computer has a hardware conflict follow these steps:

 - Right click on the Start Menu, then click on device manager

 - In the list of the available devices, check for those with the usual warning sign “yellow triangle with exclamation sign (!)”.
 NB: If you don’t find any, there are no hardware conflicts.

 - Right click on such devices and select properties

 - In the pop up window click on the Resource tap, to check for the particular device’s IRQ number, take note and check on other device IRQ number to see if any of the devices are sharing the same number.

-3. Viruses: Often the first sign of a virus infection is instability.
+Often the first sign of a virus infection is instability.
 Some viruses erase the boot sector of a hard drive, making it impossible to start.
 This is why it is a good idea to create a Windows start-up disk.
-Go to Start-> Settings-> Control Panel-Add/Remove Programs

-Here, look for the Start Up Disk tab.
 Virus protection requires constant vigilance.
 A virus scanner requires a list of virus signatures in order to be able to identify viruses.
 These signatures are stored in a DAT file.
 DAT files should be updated weekly from the website of your antivirus software manufacturer.
-There are a couple of quality antiviruses on the internet which you can download to protect you.
+There are a couple of quality antiviruses on the internet which you can download to protect your PC.